MathieuLoutre/grunt-aws-s3/README.md

 If not specified, it uploads to the default 'US Standard'

+#### options.maxRetries
+Type: `Integer`

+The maximum amount of retries to attempt with a request.

+#### options.sslEnabled
+Type: `Boolean`

+Whether to enable SSL for requests or not.

+#### options.httpOptions
+Type: `Object`

+A set of options to pass to the low-level HTTP request.
+The list of option can be found in the [documentation](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html#constructor-property)

 #### options.access
 Type: `String`
 Default:`public-read`

 The ACL you want to apply to ALL the files that will be uploaded.
-The ACL values can be found in the [documentation](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3_20060301.html#putObject-property).
+The ACL values can be found in the [documentation](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html#putObject-property).

 #### options.uploadConcurrency
 Type: `Integer`